A Nonlinear Variant of Ball's Inequality: A Regularised Effective Lieb's Theorem

 \begin{prop}[\cite{bennett2020nonlinear}] There exists a number $\theta\in(0,1)$ and a constant $C_0$ depending on the dimensions $(n_j)_{j=1}^m$ and exponents $(p_j)_{j=1}^m$ such that the following holds: Given data $\txtbf{L},\txtbf{L}'$ such that $\vert \txtbf{L}\vert,\vert \txtbf{L}'\vert\leq C_1$ and $\BL(\txtbf{L},\txtbf{p}),\BL(\txtbf{L}',\txtbf{p})\leq C_2$, we then have

 \end{prop}

 \begin{proof}[Proof of Theorem \ref{impefflieb}.]
-The proof strategy is to locally average the potentially discontinuous function given by Theorem \ref{efflieb} in such a way that we both preserve its good properties and impose on it some additional regularity.
-We will be averaging via a discrete cover of $\Omega$, which we shall now define.
+The proof strategy is to locally average via harmonic addition the potentially discontinuous function given by Theorem \ref{efflieb} in such a way that we both preserve its good properties and impose on it some additional regularity.
+We will be averaging values taken on a discrete lattice in $\Omega$, which we shall now define.
 Let $\theta\in(0,1)$ be an exponent to be determined later, and let $E\subset\Omega$ be the following discrete grid of points: